0smic/DownStream/README.md

 Build it from scratch take it as an example to create super secure application.

 Although i used fernet and bcrypt for encryption.
-(Yeah not good how it handle.
-Beach look the code you will get it.)
+(Yeah not good how it handle. look the code you will get it.)

 # Why it's cool
  - not forked, written by hand, just feel the pain.